marie-ototoi/planning/README.md

 # Oto Calendar
-A calendar that enables a background color for days
+A calendar with a background color for days, useful when you have several work locations and need to know at first sight where you will be on a specific day

 No edition tool for events, reads and displays ics streams